Fix & Identify Largest Contentful Paint (LCP) issues

 Improve render delay caused by JavaScript

-JavaScript van delay the largest contentful paint in 2 ways.
+JavaScript can delay the largest contentful paint in 2 ways.
 When a script is not deferred the browser will download and execute the script before it will start painting.
 When a script is deferred it might still block the main thread and delay the largest contentful paint.

 1. Remove unused JavaScript.
 Most pages have a lot of unused code.
 You can improve the Core Web Vitals (and not just the Largest Contentful Paint) by removing code that is not needed on the page.